stringparser/utils-type/readme.md

     is([1,Infinity,3]).array[1] ).number ).Infinity
 ```

 Something I don't know if I should change is how falsy values are handled (`false`, `0` or `NaN`).
-At the moment they are concatenated with a `string` so they become truthy
+At the moment they are concatenated with a `string` so they become truthy.
+Though this might have some drawbacks I will have to investigate.

 ```js
 var arr = [false,0,NaN];